 For a real game we would probably have a lot more questions!

 The game will simply ask all questions, outputs if the player is correct or not, and then output the total score.
-To keep track of these we can add some new variables at the class level:
+To keep track of these we can add some new variables: